 Once you've decided to move forward with your addition, it will be helpful to have a copy of your plat when you meet with your remodeler.
 An experienced home remodeler will be able to tell, at a glance, whether there is enough room on your property to build the addition you desire.
 With a green light on enough space, let’s explore the options: popping up, bumping out, and digging down.

 If you live in a ranch style home you have options for spacious living.
 Raising the roof allows for cathedral ceilings and clerestory windows to bring in additional light.
 Reconfiguring the roof structure and redistributing the its weight, allows you to open up interior space by removing walls.
-This ranch home makeover in McLean Virginia is a good example of how popping up allows you to change the look of your home on the exterior.
+The the renovations and additions to this McLean Virginia ranch home is a good example of how popping up allows you to change the look of your home on the exterior.

 Ranch home structure lends itself to many configurations besides the straight-forward roof raise: see 1,736 photos of ranch home pop up additions courtesy of Houzz.com.